 How Do You Warm Sake?

 While a humid day may call for chilled sake, cold evenings in the winter may be better with hot sake.
-Warming sake perfectly is an art form itself.
-Many traditional Japanese restaurants have a person whose only job is to watch for the subtle signs of the specific warming temperature of sake per their chief's order or customer's request.
+Warming sake perfectly is an art form in itself.
+Many traditional Japanese restaurants have a person whose only job is to watch for the subtle signs of the specific warming temperature of sake per their chef's order or customer's request.
 Trained eyes can catch the small bubble forming on the surface or the expansion of the liquid volume for each temperature increment.

 We don't have to be professional sake-warming masters, but we can certainly take a few tips from these trade experts.
 First of all, when warming sake, always remember to do so gradually and indirectly.
 In addition, never overheat sake, as you want to avoid the evaporation of alcohol so the subtle aromas of the sake do not dissipate with it.
 The boiling point of alcohol is 173°F (78.4°C), while the boiling point of water is 212°F (100°C).
 That means alcohol evaporates before water evaporates.
 Therefore, we do not recommend warming sake over 131°F (55°C).